 Who Should You Call If You Have Been Injured Through Negligent Security?

 If you have been a victim of criminal assault caused by negligent security on the part of your landlord, call the Tenge Law Firm, LLC at (303) 665-2929, to consult with a Boulder premises liability lawyer.
-We work on a contingency fee basis and offer a free consultation.
+We have offices in Denver, Boulder, and Fort Collins and will work on a contingency fee basis with a free consultation.
 We can tell you if you have a negligent security case against your landlord and what damages you may be entitled to claim.